bogdanmanate/mvp-ts/README.md

 #### What is "viable"?

-With minimum config, we want a production-ready project, with a full quality dev & build experience.
+With minimum config, we want a production-ready project, with a full-quality dev & build experience.

 #### Why Parcel?

-Parcel requires zero configuration of its own (other than dev/prod build settings passed as `--flags` to its CLI tool).
-Instead, it relies entirely on 3rd party config files, such as TypeScript's `tsconfig.json` and Babel's `.browserslistrc` .
+Parcel requires zero configuration of its own (other than a CLI flag or two).
+Just point it at your entry file, and it will follow dependencies & apply tooling as needed.
+Tooling can be customized through their own standard files (such as Typescript's `tsconfig.json` and Babel's `browserslistrc`).

 ## Project Requirements